BenZonneveld/Nava-2021-Firmware/README.md

-# Nava-v1.0-code
+# Nava2021
-An attempt to fix some of the remaining NAVA Firmware bugs and add some features I wanted for my own use.
+Neuromancers new features

+*MIDI Out of drumsounds playing in  pattern

+*Bank and Pattern select using MIDI notes.
+ Changes the MIDI not used for TRIG-1